softsimon/ngx-bootstrap-multiselect/README.md

 # Angular Multiselect Dropdown for Bootstrap CSS

-Compiled for Angular 10 (Ivy disabled for backwards compatibility)
+Compiled for Angular 15 with Ivy enabled.
+If you are using an older version of Angular and are relying on the View Engine, you can use version 2.1 of this library.

 Customizable multiselect dropdown in Angular(9+), TypeScript with Bootstrap css.